-This paper examines the relationship between neighborhood disorder and anxiety symptoms.
-It draws on data from the Monitoring Mt.
+This paper draws on data from the Monitoring Mt.
 Laurel Study, a new survey-based study that enables us to compare residents living in an affordable housing project in a middle-class New Jersey suburb to a comparable group of non-residents.
-Using these new data, we test the hypothesis that living in an affordable housing project in a middle class suburb reduces a poor person's exposure to disorder and violence compared to what they would have experienced in the absence of access to such housing, and that this lesser exposure to disorder and violence yields improvements in anxiety that can be attributed to residents' reduced stress burden.
-We find that residents of the project are much less likely to be exposed to disorder and violence and that these differences explain differences in stress burden and, hence, anxiety symptoms between the two groups.
+We test the hypothesis that living in this housing project improves a poor person's economic prospects relative to what they would have experienced in the absence of such housing, and that these improved prospects can be explained at least in part by reduced exposure to disorder and stressful life events.
+We find that residents in the Ethel Lawrence Homes are significantly less to experience disorder and negative life events and that this improvement in circumstances indirectly improves the likelihood of being employed, earnings, and the share of income from earnings.
+We find no relationship between residence in the housing project and the likelihood of using welfare.

-The publication of William Julius Wilson's landmark book, The Truly Disadvantaged (1987), repositioned neighborhood ecology as an important factor in explaining individual-level disparities.
-That economic, social, and even physical well-being were products not only of individual-level attributes but also neighborhood-level processes was an idea that was consistent with the Chicago School's early emphasis on ecology and community context, but had lost traction in the 1970s and 1980s as sociologists shifted their attention toward the application of large-scale surveys to the study of individual-level outcomes (Clampet-Lundquist & Massey 2008).

-Wilson made a convincing case for the concentration of poverty and its importance as a determinant of human behavior and his work acted as a stimulus to further empirical study of the processes governing these relationships.
-Much of the early research on "neighborhood effects" simply merged survey and census data to look for relationships between neighborhood poverty and individual-level outcomes.
-This work was important for establishing that poverty rates vary dramatically across neighborhoods; that there is considerable variation in violence, poor health, joblessness, and other undesirable conditions across neighborhoods; and that there is a statistical correlation between neighborhood disadvantage and various individual-level outcomes (Sampson, Morenoff & Gannon-Rowley 2002; Sampson 2003).

-The last twenty years have witnessed improvements in both the theorization and measurement of the social processes underlying the relationship between neighborhood conditions and individual wellbeing (Sampson, Raudenbush & Earls 1997; Sampson, Morenoff & Earls; Raudenbush & Sampson 1999), and in the types of statistical models applied to the study of these processes (see, e.g., Garner & Raudenbush 1991; Bryk & Raudenbush 1992; Harding 2003).
-Yet, while these observational studies were able to demonstrate strong statistical associations between neighborhood ecology and a range of economic, social, and health outcomes, they told us little about whether neighborhood conditions have any causal impact on behavior and well-being or whether individuals with certain traits simply select into certain neighborhoods (Jencks & Mayer 1990; Tienda 1991).
+William Julius Wilson's seminal book, The Truly Disadvantaged (1987), refocused social scientists on the importance of neighborhood context for explaining individual-level disparities, an idea that had been emphasized decades earlier by Chicago School sociologists but had fallen by the wayside as social scientists turned their attention to individual- and family-level determinants of human behavior.
+The Truly Disadvantaged argued convincingly for the harmful effects of living under conditions of concentrated poverty and stimulated a host of studies examining the relationship between neighborhood poverty and human behavior.
+Much of this early research merged survey and census data to assess relationships between neighborhood poverty and individual-level outcomes and was important for showing dramatic variations in poverty rates across neighborhoods, along with sharp differentials in violence, poor health, joblessness, and other undesirable conditions, as well as a statistical correlation between neighborhood disadvantage and various individual-level outcomes (Sampson, Morenoff & Gannon-Rowley 2002; Sampson 2003).
+While these observational studies showed strong associations between neighborhood ecology and a range of outcomes, they told us little about whether neighborhood conditions have a causal impact on behavior and well-being, or whether individuals with certain traits simply select into certain kinds of neighborhoods (Jencks & Mayer 1990; Tienda 1991).